-If your savings decline and fall below the threshold of £23,250, you should tell us at least two months in advance.
+If your savings decline and fall below the threshold of £23,250, you should tell us at least six months in advance if this is possible.
 In this circumstance you may be eligible for local authority funding.

 Local authority funding